Introduction

 -H 'Authorization: Bearer 5ebc03d6-8b2b-44ad-bf65-72d4f1491dda'

-The successful request returns the serialized JSON copy of the created object together with the modified nested object.
+Response The serialized JSON copy of the created object together with the modified nested object

 {